novalagung/learndevops/en/docker-push-image-to-hub.md

 ## 4. The `latest` tag

-By default, when we pull certain image from hub without a tag specified, then the `latest` tag of the particular image will be pulled.
+By default, when we pull a certain image from hub without a tag specified, then the `latest` tag of the particular image will be pulled.

 Take a look at two commands below, they are equivalent.